mrtryhard/mytryhard/README.md

 ### Other stuff
-The website does make use of OpenSans font, which I won't distribute here, although I used it locally.

 All icons (LinkedIn, Github, Twitter, USherbrooke), fonts (OpenSans from Google) are trademarks of their respective creators / owners.